KDE/cutehmi/README.md

 - *extra* - various stuff related to the project, such as T-shirts.
 - [modules](modules) - the heart of the project.
 - *qbs* - Qbs modules and imports.
-- *QML* - QML extensions (secondary heart of the project).
+- [QML](QML) - QML extensions (secondary heart of the project).
-- *tools* - end-user applications (tertiary heart of the project).
+- [tools](tools) - end-user applications (tertiary heart of the project).

 ![Tools-modules-QML dependency diagram](doc/images/tools_modules_QML_dependency.png)

 The concept is simple.
-Three most important directories are [modules](modules), *QML* and *tools*.
+Three most important directories are [modules](modules), [QML](QML) and [tools](tools).
 Modules are basically libraries, which provide various functionalities in modular fashion.
 These can be utilized by QML extensions or end-user applications.
 End-user applications may of course utilize QML extensions also, as this is one of the main features offered by Qt.